-It is the university's policy that, in consultation with the OP and with the reasonable cooperation of all university departments, the Clery Compliance Officer shall take all reasonable and prudent steps necessary to comply with the Clery Act and its regulations as guided by the Department of Education (DoE) in its Clery Act Appendix for FSA Handbook.
-In accordance with the Clery Act, LAPU shall:
+It is the university's policy that, in consultation with the OP and with the reasonable cooperation of all university departments, the Clery Compliance Officer shall take all reasonable and prudent steps necessary to

 - 1. Annually, on or before October 1, ensure that an email is sent to all current students and university employees notifying them of the existence of the Annual Security Report (ASR) and providing a link to the webpage where the report can be reviewed and accessed.
 An electronic copy of the ASR is also attached to that email. - 2.
 Make copies of the ASR available upon request.
 Requests can be made in the following ways: - a.
 By visiting the Student Safety page on LAPU's website - b.
 By email: cleryco@lapu.edu - c.
 By phone: (626) 268-0321 - d.
 In person: Office of the President located at 300 N. Lone Hill Ave., #200, San Dimas, CA, 91773 - 3.
-Submit required crime statistics to the DoE by the DoE-established deadline each year. - 4.
-Collect crime reports from CSAs for crimes reported that occurred at physical locations where students' classes are held and request crime statistics from local law enforcement for on-campus property, public property, and non-campus property or buildings, as those terms are defined in federal law and university policy. - 5.
+Submit required crime statistics to the ED by the ED-established deadline each year. - 4.
+Collect crime reports from CSAs for crimes reported that occurred at physical locations where students' classes are held and request crime statistics from local law enforcement for campus, public property, and non-campus property or buildings, as those terms are defined in federal law and university policy. - 5.
 Issue Timely Warnings to alert the university community about crimes that pose a serious or continuing threat to safety. - 6.
 Develop policies and institutional statements as required by the Clery Act.